Polish-American vote: Contemporary politics

 The Piast Institute's political report found that Polish-Americans' interests are rooted in Polish-U.S. economic and political cooperation, and many Poles continue to view Russia as an adversary to Polish and American interests.
 Marilyn Piurek, who founded Polish Americans for Clinton-Gore and organized the National Leadership Committee of Polish Americans for Obama, said that her community is well-aligned with domestic policy, and has no differences from other American voters, but will unite on important Polish foreign policy interests.

 U.S. Senator Mark Kirk (R-IL) receiving an award from the Polish American Congress in 2011.
 He is supported by Polonia for his advocacy for the visa waiver program.

 Poland gained some attention during the 2012 presidential election, as Republican challenger Mitt Romney visited the country during his campaign.
 He was endorsed by Lech Wałęsa, but was rebuked by the pro-trade union Solidarity (Poland) because of Romney's alignment with business interests such as right-to-work law perceived as hostile to unionists and workers' rights.
 Romney made a clear outreach to Polish-Americans during his campaign, although it was criticized as superficial.
 During the elections of 2020, 54% of the Polish-Americans voted for Joe Biden, and 42.4% voted for Donald Trump.

+Whilst information regarding how the Polish electorate voted in the 2024 election is scarce, a significant moment in the election for the Polish-American vote was President Duda calling on Polish-Americans to "participate" in the election.